chrispobrien/02-Advanced-CSS-Portfolio/README.md

 * I think we are intended to make a functional page like the animated gif.
 * I used flexbox and media queries to create a responsive design
 * All images besides my photo are public domain, downloaded from Pixnio.com.
+* There is a resume link in the header but I have not posted my resume

 ## Installation